Dragom765/Dragom765.github.io/about.md

   In addition, my college courses were generally focused in C/C++, Java, and Python.
-They covered anything from algorithms, data structures, and OOP, to microcontroller coding, AI, and general Software Engineering practices.<br>There are one or two school projects (like Facial Morphing, or my simple trained Keras network to find face points) that I may recreate and host to show off, but for now I belive just my Senior Design project is linked -- though that does use some facial
+They covered anything from algorithms, data structures, and OOP, to microcontroller coding, AI, and general Software Engineering practices.
+There are one or two school projects (like Facial Morphing, or my simple trained Keras network to find face points) that I may recreate and host to show off, but for now I belive just my Senior Design project is linked -- though that does use some facial